 Can I ride the bikes where I want?

-In 2018, you can ride the bikes in Helsinki and Espoo and also ride from one city to the other, if you wish.
+You can ride the bikes in Helsinki and Espoo and also ride from one city to the other, if you wish.
 The pricing encourages short trips, mainly in areas where there are city bike stations.
 Please only use the bikes in areas intended for bicycles, like streets and bike paths.
 You must walk the bike on sidewalks.